 Brunet Saunier Architecture

-Jean-Michel Reynier (chef de projet concours et études), Christophe Kuntz (chef de projet chantier) et Jacques Lévy-Bencheton, Federico Masotto, Lionel Renouf
+Jean-Michel Reynier (competition and studies project manager), Christophe Kuntz (construction project manager) and Jacques Lévy-Bencheton, Federico Masotto, Lionel Renouf

 371 avenue de l’Évêché de Maguelone 34250 Palavas-les-Flots